Code-Institute-Submissions/ms2-matchthepairs/TESTING.md

     <p align="center"><img src="documentation/testing/form-email-errors.jpg" alt="Contact Form Email Field Error Messages" width="60%"/></p>

     - I filled in all form fields correctly (with my own email address) and submit it.
-    - I made note of the success message that appears upon submitting the form successfully (as seen in the image below) and of a small bug, details of which can be found [here.](#known-bugs).
+    - I made note of the success message that appears upon submitting the form successfully (as seen in the image below) and of a small bug, details of which can be found [here.](#known-bugs)
      <p align="center"><img src="documentation/testing/form-success.png" alt="Contact Form Successful Submission Message" width="70%"/></p>

     - I checked the email inbox of the site owner to ensure the submitted contact form details were received correctly (as seen in the image below).